ffrank/ffrank.github.io/_posts/2016-07-01-edging-it-all-in.markdown

 ---

 The `mgmt` translator for `puppet` catalogs was truly created from the bottom up.
-We started with some resource types, and picking up the relationship between any resources that got translated.
+We started with some resource types, and picking up the relationships between any resources that got translated.
 This falls short for many catalogs, of course, because dependencies must often put whole classes in order.